Deratiseur/Kensai/README.md

 -------------

-This module allows you to give all the abilities and disadvantages of the kensai to any class.
+This module allows you to give all the abilities and disadvantages of the kensai to any character, in addition to his or her normal class.

 To do so, purchase the Kensaïsator Ring:
 - from Talantir in BG1(EE)